imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-08-02-boobs-belly-and-baby.md

   If any of these things are slightly out of wack; get ready for some really problems Momma!
 ---
+As I sit here and pump, It seems like a perfect time to multi task and write a little about **the first weeks of breastfeeding as a new mom.** It also Happens to be National Breastfeeding Week too! (go figure!)

 ![Me Icing My boobs ](/img/fullsizeoutput_23ff.jpeg "Breastfeeding Mom")

-As I sit here and pump, It seems like a perfect time to multi task and write a little about the first weeks of being a new mom.

-# If you decide to feed your baby with your boobs, read this:
+****

 ## 1. Get Ready for Lots and Lots and of Sitting!
 (Then add more sitting on top of all that sitting)

-Lets discuss being tied to a chair by either nursing, bottle feedings, or pumping.
-This in its self is totally new territory for me.
+**Lets discuss being tied to a chair by either nursing, bottle feedings, or pumping.** This in its self is totally new territory for me.
 And I have to say a little claustrophobic and constraining.
-Some woman may find this amazing.
-They may feel like feeding their child every two hours for 45 minutes is "beautiful" and "nurturing to their soul".
-However, as much as I enjoy the fact that I, single handedly, can provide all my child needs to survive.
-I also find it exhausting and limiting to my usually active, “get up and go” lifestyle.
+Some woman may find it amazing.
+They may feel like feeding their child every two hours for 45 minutes is "beautiful" and "nurturing to their soul". **However, as much as I enjoy the fact that I, single handedly, can provide all my child needs to survive.
+I also find it exhausting and limiting to my usually active, “get up and go” lifestyle.**

-So after approximately 1 week of sitting exclusively in my brown recliner, I was ready to figure out a balance to it all.
-You know, before I had a meltdown.
+So, **after approximately 1 week of sitting exclusively in my brown recliner**, I was ready to figure out a balance to it all.
+You know, before I had a major meltdown!

 ## 2. What Could Go Wrong?
 Breastfeeding is Natural.
 (LIES, LIES, LIES!!!!)

-After my 3rd week of feeding and pumping, I found myself in a little predicament.
-Breast engorgement, plugged milk ducts and milk blisters!
-No one ever seems to tell you how freaking gnarly breastfeeding can be.
-So that is exactly what I am going to tell you right now; "BREASTFEEDING IS HARD, TIME CONSUMING AND EVERYTHING CAN GO WRONG!".
+After my 3rd week of feeding and pumping, I found myself in a little predicament. **Breast engorgement, plugged milk ducts and milk blisters!** No one ever seems to tell you how freaking gnarly breastfeeding can be.
+So that is exactly what I am going to tell you right now; **"BREASTFEEDING IS HARD, TIME CONSUMING AND EVERYTHING CAN GO WRONG!".**

-Do you have the right type of pump?
+**_Do you have the right type of pump?
 Does your flange size fit correctly?
 Is your baby latching?
 Does she have a tongue tie?
-Are you draining your breasts?
-The list goes on and on!
-And If any of these things are slightly out of wack; get ready for some really problems Momma!
+Are you draining your breasts?_** The list goes on and on!
+And If any of these things are slightly out of wack; **get ready for some really problems Momma!**

 > For something that is suppose to come so "natural" there is a shit ton that can go wrong.
 Am I right Mommas?

 ## 3. Get A Lactation Consultant & Support Group ASAP!

-God bless Lactation Consultants.
-That is all I can say.
-I booked an appointment with [Katie Madden](https://balancedbreastfeeding.com/katie-madden/).
+**God bless Lactation Consultants.
+That is all I can say.** I quickly booked a lactation appointment with [Katie Madden](https://balancedbreastfeeding.com/katie-madden/); after having, what I call, "boob issues".
 Katie has been the Director of [Balanced Breastfeeding](https://balancedbreastfeeding.com/) at The Birth Center in Wilmington, DE since 2009.

-Her approach was refreshing.
-No matter if you breastfeed, only pump or formula feed; there is no judgement.
-Because, no two people are the same.
-Some woman over produce (#me), some woman can't produce enough and some woman just down right "don't want to breastfeed at all" (which I totally understand!!!).
+Katies approach was refreshing.
+No matter if you breastfeed, only pump or formula feed; in her eyes, there is no judgement.
+Because, no two women are the same.
+Some women over produce (#me), some women can't produce enough and some women just "down right "don't want to breastfeed at all" (which I totally understand!!!)".
 It's all about finding your own "BALANCE".

-I left the lactation appointment with a game plan and small goals.
-7 weeks later, I still get clogs, blisters and engorgement.
-However I know how to nip it in the bud before it gets worse.
+I left the lactation appointment with a game plan and small achievable goals for myself.

 ## 4. Pumps, Pumping and What You Never Knew You Needed to Know. (does that even make sense?)